grandamp/rest-service/README.md

 With the example above, the validation would fail, because a TLS client using my API gateway certificate would not validate successfully via the policy described above.

 The service logs *all* requests, as well as *all* responses.
 This allows for post authentication analysis of the certificates to improve the overall infrastructure.

+As a relying party, you can perform post-processing on the logs for:

+- GCD Analysis of RSA keys based on modulus size
+- Determine PQC risk of ECC key usage
+- Lint all certificates to find non-compliant issuers
+- Improve data quality within a certificate issuance ecosystem
+- ...

 ## Building and Testing